Getting the Source Code¶

 cmake + cmake-gui

+As of SeisComP in version 5.0.0 support for Python 2 is dropped and Python 3 has become the default.
 The Python development libraries are required if Python wrappers should be compiled which is the default configuration.
 The development files must match the used Python interpreter of the system.
-If the system uses Python3 then Python3 development files must be present in exactly the same version as the used Python3 interpreter.
-The same holds for Python2.

-Python-numpy is required if Numpy support is enable which is also the default configuration.
+python3-numpy is required if Numpy support is enabled which is also the default configuration.